Installation

 The Docker socket (/var/run/docker.sock) provides full access to the Docker daemon.
 Only run LogDeck on trusted networks or enable authentication to protect access.

-We mount it as read-only (:ro) by default, but LogDeck needs write access for container management features (start, stop, restart).
-If you only need log viewing, keep it read-only and enable read-only mode in LogDeck.
+LogDeck needs write access to the Docker socket for container management features (start, stop, restart).
+If you only need log viewing, you can mount it read-only (:ro) and enable read-only mode in LogDeck.

 Updating LogDeck